-6) Public Psychiatric Hospitalization
+6. Public Psychiatric Hospitalization

-Civil and forensic psychiatric hospitalizations at a state mental hospital are not covered by the Primary Contractor or its BH-MCO.
-However, the BH-MCO is expected to coordinate with the state mental hospital and county mental health authority, as applicable, to develop and implement admission and discharge planning to assure appropriate admissions and timely discharges and continuity of care for the Member.
+The Primary Contractor and its BH-MCO are not responsible for civil and forensic psychiatric hospitalizations at a state mental hospital.
+However, the Primary Contractor and its BH-MCO shall coordinate with the state mental hospital and county mental health authority, as applicable, to develop and implement admission and discharge planning for the appropriate admissions and timely discharges and continuity of care for the Member.

-7) Emergency Services: Coverage and Payment
+7. Emergency Services: Coverage and Payment

-The Primary Contractor or its BH-MCO may not deny payment for Emergency Services obtained when a representative of the entity instructs the Member to seek Emergency Services.
-Payment for non-participating Providers for emergency services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.
+The Primary Contractor and its BH-MCO may not deny payment for Emergency Services obtained when a representative of the entity instructs the Member to seek Emergency Services.
+Payment to an Out-of-Network Provider for emergency services must not be more than the amount that would have been paid if the services had been provided under the Department's MA FFS program.

-The Primary Contractor or its BH-MCO may not limit what constitutes an Emergency Medical Condition on the basis of lists of diagnoses or symptoms.
+The Primary Contractor and its BH-MCO may not limit what constitutes an Emergency Medical Condition on the basis of lists of diagnoses or symptoms.

-The Primary Contractor or its BH-MCO may not refuse to cover Emergency Services based on the emergency room Provider, hospital or fiscal agent not notifying the Member's BH-MCO of the Members screening and treatment within 10 calendar days of presentation for Emergency Services.
+The Primary Contractor and its BH-MCO may not refuse to cover Emergency Services based on the emergency department Provider, hospital or fiscal agent not notifying the Member's BH-MCO of the Members screening and treatment within 10 calendar days of presentation for Emergency Services.